 This feature is dedicated to Kassy Maloney, Kai’s TVI: Sarah Bussey, Kai’s O&M: AJ Walker and all the instructors who make it possible for our kids to participate in ALL THINGS — even hijinx!

 What does it take to raise a successful adult?
 What about a successful adult who also happens to have a visual impairment?

 In this episode of A Step Forward, you’ll hear from 4 successful adults who are blind or visually impaired.
 They talk about everything from skipping school, to the technology they use, to the biggest reasons they resisted using canes while they were growing up.

 But most of all, our hope is that you get a glimpse into what’s possible for all people who have visual impairments.

 “All it takes to see progress is simply taking one step forward.” –Kassy Maloney

 The hostess, Kassy Maloney, is on a mission to empower all people with visual impairments to lead their most independent, successful, and fulfilling lives.
 As an Orientation and Mobility Specialist, she encourages all of us to avoid burnout by focusing on simply taking one step forward toward progress.

-Hi, I'm Kim Owens and my 17-year-old son is going blind from a disease called Retinitis Pigmentosa.
+Hi, I'm Kim Owens and my 18-year-old son is going blind from a genetic retinal disease ABCA4 Retinopathy plus Autoimmune Retinopathy.
 I'm hoping to connect with other parents of blind and visually impaired children to share experiences about navigating blindness.